ammar-tanwar/bloglearnbay/posts/exploring-2023s-top-ai-industries-and-jobs-for-experts.md

 _<b>This blog sheds light on the trending industries, with jobs for AI experts in 2024 promising an automated future.</b>_

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/ai_navigation.png" style="width:100%" class="img" alt="An image shows the role of data scientists in modern warfare, such as data detection, Forming Proactive Defence, Assessing Threats, Analyzing social networks, Image and signal processing, Mitigating Cybersecurity Risk, and Resource management.  "/> <br/>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/ai_navigation.png" style="width:100%" class="img" alt="An image shows a human and a robotic hand holding a humanoid brain."/> <br/>

 ## How AI is Navigating Today’s Digital Landscape?